spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > Siddhartha Mukherjee, who is a practicing oncologist, research scientist, and Pulitzer Prize–winning author of The Emperor of All Maladies, a “biography” of cancer. – Page 187

 > As elegant as they are, however, CAR-T treatments have proven successful only against one specific type of cancer called B-cell lymphoma.
 All B-cells, normal and cancerous alike, express a protein called CD19, which is the target used by the CAR-T cell to zero in and kill them.
 Since we can live without B-cells, CAR-T works by obliterating all CD19-bearing cells. – Page 193

+#### Chapter 9: Chasing Memory: Understanding Alzheimer’S Disease And Other Neurodegenerative Diseases

 > They would rather die from cancer or heart disease than lose their minds, their very selves. – Page 216